dancojocaru2000/TruthTableLCS/README.md

 ## Usage

-The program should be ran using Python 3.6 or higher, from the command line.
+The program should be run using Python 3.6 or higher, from the command line.

 ```powershell
 # Windows